Scope of this article about soundproofing.

-The value of a constant sound pressure level which would result in the same total sound energy as would the measured time-varying sound pressure level if the constant sound pressure level persisted over equivalent time duration.
-The Leq1hr, for example, describes the equivalent continuous level over 1 hr period.
+A constant sound pressure level would result in the same total sound energy as the measured time-varying sound pressure level if the constant sound pressure level persisted over an equivalent time duration.
+The Leq1hr, for example, describes the equivalent continuous level over a 1 hr period.

-Sound that persists in an enclosed space, as a result of repeated reflections or scattering, after the sound source has stopped.
+The sound that persists in an enclosed space resulting from repeated reflections or scattering after the sound source has stopped.

 Reverberation Time, RT

-The length of time, in seconds, it would take for a sound to decay by a set amount, typically 60 dB.
-It is often based on measurement of 20 dB or 30 dB decay, which are extrapolated to a standardized decay of 60 dB.
+In seconds, it would take for a sound to decay by a set amount, typically 60 dB.
+It is often based on measurements of 20 dB or 30 dB decay, which are extrapolated to a standardized decay of 60 dB.

-Sound absorption refers to the process by which a material, structure or object takes in sound energy, when exposed to the sound waves, as oposed to reflecting the energy.
-Part of the absorpbed energy is transformed into heat and part is transmitted through the absorbing body.
+Sound absorption refers to the process by which a material, structure, or object takes in sound energy when exposed to sound waves instead of reflecting the energy.
+Part of the absorbed energy is transformed into heat and transmitted through the absorbing body.

 Sound Absorption Coefficient

-Frequency depended fraction of incident sound power absorbed, or otherwise not reflected from the surface.
+Frequency-dependent fraction of incident sound power absorbed or otherwise not reflected from the surface.
 This coefficient is measured according to international standards ISO 354 and ASTM C423.

 Transmission Loss (TL)

-The measure of the airborne sound reduction provided by a partition, ceiling/floor, door or window.
-Expressed in decibels (dB), it is a measure of the ratio of the acoustic energy striking the partition relative to the energy which is transmitted through it.
+The measure of the airborne sound reduction provided by a partition, ceiling/floor, door, or window.
+Expressed in decibels (dB), it measures the ratio of the acoustic energy striking the partition relative to the energy transmitted through it.
 Test methodology: ASTM E90.